Kazuo-Mikara/Kazuo-Mikara/README.md

 ### Hi there 👋
-*Results-driven professional with experience at ShopDoora as a Quality Assurance Analyst, where I enhanced data integrity through meticulous testing and defect resolution.
+I have results-driven professional with experience at ShopDoora as a Quality Assurance Analyst, where I enhanced data integrity through meticulous testing and defect resolution.

-*Proficient in data analysis and debugging, I leverage my skills in HTML5 and React to deliver high-quality, user-friendly solutions while fostering collaboration within teams
+I am Proficient in data analysis and debugging, I leverage my skills in HTML5 and React to deliver high-quality, user-friendly solutions while fostering collaboration within teams

+I have prior experience developing  E-commerce platform with Wordpress and Elementor.

 Currently developing Learning Management Platform with Next.js, MongoDb, Auth.js and Tailwind CSS.